Frequently asked questions

 There are no regulations around how long a homeowner can leave their property unoccupied.
 However, when it comes to purchasing vacant property insurance with Homeprotect, your home must have been unoccupied for more than 30 days.

 Homeowners and landlords must be aware of the additional expectations on them when leaving a property unoccupied.
 Most empty home insurance providers will still require certain conditions to be met with the property, even if it’s not being lived in.
+If your property is unoccupied visit our unoccupied home insurance page for details on inspection requirements for Homeprotect unoccupied policies.

 Insurers will not pay for loss or damage caused by your failure to safeguard your property at all times, so you must take precautions to minimise the risks.